 May we all enjoy a prosperous future.
-For nonprofits, the need to achieve a state of economic well-being, demonstrative healthy growth, and measurable social impact is imperative for their future prosperity.
+For nonprofits, the challenge to achieve a state of economic well-being, demonstrative healthy growth, and measurable social impact is imperative for their future sustainability.

 Taking stock of and monitoring organizational health is a shared responsibility of both professional staff and governance volunteers.
 It’s been my experience that those teams who have designed and practiced comprehensive monitoring and embrace change are much better positioned to sustain the organization over time.